cloudposse/docs/content/kubernetes-backing-services/monitoring/prometheus-alerts-grafana.md

 ---
 title: "Prometheus, Alerts & Grafana"
-description: "Prometheus is monitoring system and time-series database that works together with Grafana and Alert Manage to provide an end-to-end monitoring platform for Kubernetes."
+description: "Prometheus is monitoring system and time-series database that works together with Grafana and Alert Manager to provide an end-to-end monitoring platform for Kubernetes."
+tags:
+- "grafana"
+- "prometheus"
+- alert-manager
 ---
  [Prometheus](https://prometheus.io) is at the heart of the monitoring infrastructure.
 It works in concert with [Alert Manager](https://prometheus.io/docs/alerting/alertmanager/), [Grafana](https://grafana.com/) and wide list of [Exporters](https://prometheus.io/docs/instrumenting/exporters/) that provide the metrics for instrumentation.